Hayward Recycled Water Project

 In California, the State regulates the production and use of recycled water and has adopted strict public health and safety regulations to protect the public from any potential risks associated with recycled water.
 Recycled water is routinely tested to ensure compliance with stringent water quality standards and can only be delivered to customers if it meets all requirements.

-Phase I consists of constructing a one million-gallon tank and pump station at the City’s Water Pollution Control Facility and installing approximately ten miles of distribution pipelines and customer connections to deliver an estimated 290 acre-feet per year, or about 260,000 gallons per day, of recycled water.
+Phase I of the Recycled Water Project consists of a one million-gallon tank, a pump station, and a 0.5 mgd membrane treatment plant at the City’s Water Pollution Control Facility, as well as approximately nine miles of distribution pipelines and customer connections to deliver an estimated 290 acre-feet per year, or about 260,000 gallons per day, of recycled water.

 The water will be used for irrigation of parks, schools, and landscaped areas around commercial and industrial buildings.
 Phase I will focus on supplying recycled water for irrigation uses.
 The City is still evaluating the feasibility of expanding the use of recycled water to serve industrial users in the future.